 Wearing each of our tested products back-to-back in stormy and cold weather across the continent allowed us to make assessments of their warmth.
 The Columbia Whirlibird is the warmest jacket tested.
 Next, the Patagonia Primo Down (as long as you seal it down against drafts.
 The latest iteration of the Primo Down is a little prone to letting air in and out) and Arc'teryx Macai duke it out for second place.
 The Patagonia Snowshot 3-in-1 and Stio Shot 7 run a very close third to the high end down insulated pieces.
 The Helly Hansen Alpha 2.0, and Spyder Leader had high insulating values virtually indistinguishable from one another and noticeably lower than those above.
 The Best Buy Armada Carson Insulated is better thought of like a lightly insulated shell than as a competitor with the warmest jackets.
 The shell-only jackets all had far less insulation value.
-The Outdoor Research White Room and Arc'teryx Sabre edge slightly ahead of the Norrona and the Best Buy FlyLow Genius due to their respective thin fleece lining.
+The Arc'teryx Sabre edged slightly ahead of the Norrona and the Best Buy FlyLow Genius due to its thin fleece lining.

 Weather resistance is a function of three things, in declining order of importance: construction, waterproof materials, and the durable water repellent coating (DWR).
 For routine resort use, construction and design will primarily influence the degree of wind and precipitation protection.
 The jacket needs to be constructed from waterproof and breathable fabrics and coated with an effective DWR.